rossumai/university/docs/learn/sandboxes/index.md

 ## Available configuration options

-The only necessary configuration is in the `credentials.json` and ini the `prd_config.yaml` files right after running `prd init`.
+The only necessary configuration is in the `credentials.json` and in the `prd_config.yaml` files right after running `prd init`.
-First, we will setup izr credentials to the `credentials.json` file, where we can work with `username` + `password` combination (Example 1), or there is alternative with the `token` in the Example 2.
+First, we will setup credentials in the `credentials.json` file, where we can work with `username` + `password` combination (Example 1), or there is alternative with the `token` in the Example 2.

 #### Example 1
 Authentication using username and password.